Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/QUICK_START.md

    - Enter username: "test_user"
    - Click "➕ Add to Database"

+   Notes:
+   - If the username already exists, SocialVision will **only upload missing embedding keys** (new “dimensions”, e.g. add `dlib` later without re-uploading `deepface`).
+   - Repeated uploads with no new embedding keys will still create new face samples (useful for improving robustness).

 2. **Search for Faces:**
    - Go to "🔎 Search" tab
    - Upload the same (or similar) image